symphonycms/wg/docs/working/pages.markdown

 * www.your-website.com/publications/handle/
 * www.your-website.com/downloads/category/

-Now if you look at _projects_ or _publications_ in this example, it would appear that each project or publication would have its own page.
+Now if you look at _projects_ or _publications_, it would appear that each project or publication would have its own page.
 But in reality, you only have one XSL template that deals with the logic.
-An even better approach is to add a detail sub-page; this keeps your XSL clean and reduces page rendering time spent on extraneous data sources which will not be used.
+An even better approach is to add a detail sub-page; this keeps your XSL clean and reduces page rendering time spent on extraneous data sources that  will not be used.
 In the above example, the URLs would become:

-* www.your-website.com/news/ _= news homepage, showing the latest 2 items for example._
+* www.your-website.com/news/ _= news page, perhaps showing the latest 5 items._
-* www.your-website.com/news/detail/handle/ _= the complete news item which is chosen by the visitor._
+* www.your-website.com/news/detail/handle/ _= a complete news item chosen by the visitor._
 * www.your-website.com/projects/ _= projects homepage, showing all the projects with a picture and a short summary._
-* www.your-website.com/projects/detail/handle/ _= the project-detail page, showing the complete project._
+* www.your-website.com/projects/detail/handle/ _= the project detail page, showing the complete project._

 So you see, it's more a way of thinking.
 As I said before, all roads lead to Rome, and this is just one of many ways on how you could approach pages in Symphony.
 I hope this article has given you some insight on how to do this.

-Now, let's build some static pages shall we?
+Now, let's build some static pages, shall we?